ShibamCrS/Tofa/gift128/README.md

 We provide a duplication-based countermeasure implementation of GIFT128 for the last five rounds required to mitigate TOFA.
 It is present in the folder- Countermeasure_TOFA.
 A test of this countermeasure is shown in the Jupyter Notebook file- TOFA_FA_Countermeasure.ipynb.
 Any fault induced here results in all 0 ciphertext results.
 It prevents the attacker from exploiting faults on GIFT128.

+## File Structure

+- `attack.cpp`: Main driver program for the key recovery attack.
+- `gift128.h`: Implementation of the GIFT-128 cipher used in the attack.